 We also give an intuitive definition concerning the order: \begin{de} For any heading vector $\theta=(\theta_1,\theta_2,\ldots,\theta_n)\in [-\pi,\pi)^n$, define the length of the shortest interval which can cover it as

-where $[c,c+l]:=[c,\pi)\cup [-\pi,c+l-2\pi]$ for the case of $c+l\geq\pi$. \end{de} This definition can also be understood to the \emph{maximum headings' difference} in the flocks.
-Obviously, $d_{\theta}$ is close to $0$ when all the agents move with almost same directions.
+where $[c,c+l]:=[c,\pi)\cup [-\pi,c+l-2\pi]$ for the case of $c+l\geq\pi$. \end{de} This definition can also be understood as the \emph{maximum heading difference} in the flock.
+Clearly, $d_{\theta}$ is close to $0$ when all the agents move in almost the same direction.

-The robust consensus has attracted much attention in the research of multi-agent systems\cite{Wang2009,Shi2013,Tian2009,Munz2011,Khoo2009,CY2011}.
-In \cite{Wang2009} Wang and Liu provided a definition of robust consensus for the systems whose topologies does not couple their states.
-We adapt this definition to our model as follows: \begin{de} The system I (or II) achieves robust consensus if there exists a function $g(\cdot)$ satisfying $\lim_{x\rightarrow 0^+}g(x)=0$, such that for any $\eta>0$ and $\omega\in \Omega^{\infty}$, \end{de} This paper will try to study whether the robust consensus can be reached.
+The robust consensus has attracted much attention in multi-agent system research \cite{Wang2009,Shi2013,Tian2009,Munz2011,Khoo2009,CY2011}.
+Wang and Liu \cite{Wang2009}, for example, provided a definition of robust consensus for systems whose network topologies do not couple the agents' states.
+We adapted this definition to suit our model as follows: \begin{de} System I (or II) achieves robust consensus if there exists a function $g(\cdot)$ satisfying $\lim_{x\rightarrow 0^+}g(x)=0$, such that for any $\eta>0$ and $\omega\in \Omega^{\infty}$, \end{de} This paper will study whether the robust consensus can be reached.

-The connectivity of the underlying graphs is a key issue for consensus of multi-agent systems.
-For system I (or II), let $G(t)=G(\mathcal{X},\mathcal{E}(t))$ denote its underlying graph at time $t$, where the vertex set $\mathcal{X}$ is the $n$ agents, and the edge set $\mathcal{E}(t)=\{(j,i):\|X_i(t)-X_j(t)\|_2\leq r_i\}.$ Note that $G(t)$ is a directed graph in our inhomogeneous systems.
+The connectivity of the network topology is a key issue for consensus of multi-agent systems.
+For System I (or II), let $G(t)=G(\mathcal{X},\mathcal{E}(t))$ denote its underlying graph at time $t$, where the vertex set $\mathcal{X}$ is the $n$ agents, and the edge set $\mathcal{E}(t)=\{(j,i):\|X_i(t)-X_j(t)\|_2\leq r_i\}.$ Note that $G(t)$ is a directed graph in our heterogeneous system.
 A directed graph is said to be \emph{strongly connected} if there exists at least one path in each direction between each pair of vertices of the graph.
 Let $\widetilde{G}(t)$ denote the graph obtained by replacing all directed edges of $G(t)$ with undirected edges.
-Obviously, the graph $\widetilde{G}(t)$ is undirected.
+Clearly, the graph $\widetilde{G}(t)$ is undirected.
 An undirected graph is said to be \emph{connected} if there exists at least one path between its any two vertices.
 If $\widetilde{G}(t)$ is connected, then $G(t)$ is said to be \emph{weakly connected}.
 If a directed graph is strongly connected, of course it is also weakly connected.